Discover the career path of Mark Kelly, from the first major opportunity to industry-changing achievements.

 In December 1987, Mark Kelly became a naval aviator and received initial training on the A-6E Intruder attack aircraft.

-From 1993 to 1994, after receiving his master's degree, Mark Kelly attended U.S. Naval Test Pilot School.
+From 1993 to 1994, Mark Kelly attended U.S. Naval Test Pilot School.
+He received a MSc in aeronautical engineering in 1994.

-In 1996, Mark Kelly was selected as a NASA Space Shuttle pilot.
+In 1996, Mark Kelly was selected as a NASA Space Shuttle pilot after serving as a naval aviator and flying combat missions during the Gulf War.

 In 2001, Mark Kelly flew his first space mission as the pilot of STS-108.

-In July 2006, Mark Kelly piloted STS-121 Discovery, which was the second "Return to Flight" mission after the loss of Columbia in February 2003.
-STS-121 became the first shuttle mission to launch on the Fourth of July.
+In July 2006, Mark Kelly piloted STS-121 Discovery, the second "Return to Flight" mission after the loss of Columbia.
+It launched on the Fourth of July due to weather delays.

 As of 2009, Mark Kelly had logged over 54 days in space overall.

-On February 4, 2011, NASA announced that Mark Kelly would remain commander of the STS-134 mission, following his wife's shooting.
-The progress in her recovery helped him return to training.
+On February 4, 2011, NASA announced that Mark Kelly would remain commander of the STS-134 mission after his wife's shooting, due to her recovery progress.

 On June 21, 2011, Mark Kelly announced his retirement from both the Navy and NASA, effective October 1, citing Gabby Giffords's needs during her recovery.

-From 2011 to 2016, Mark Kelly delivered paid speeches in the U.S. and in China on behalf of Shaklee, a multi-level marketing distributor of nutritional supplements.
+From 2011 to 2016, Mark Kelly delivered paid speeches on behalf of Shaklee, a multi-level marketing distributor of nutritional supplements, in the U.S. and in China.

 In 2011, Mark Kelly became an outspoken advocate for gun control following the attempted assassination of his wife, Gabby Giffords, in the Tucson mass shooting.